Alluxio/alluxio/docs/en/Security.md

 ### SIMPLE

-When `alluxio.security.authentication.type=SIMPLE`, authentication is enabled.
+When `alluxio.security.authentication.type` is set to `SIMPLE`, authentication is enabled.
-Before an Alluxio client accessing the service, this client retrieve the user information to report to Alluxio service in the following order:
+Before an Alluxio client accesses the service, this client retrieves the user information to report to Alluxio service in the following order:

 1. If property `alluxio.security.login.username` is set on the client, its value will be used as the login user of this client.
 2. Otherwise, the login user is inferred from the operating system.

 After the client retrieves the user information, it will use this user information to connect to the service.
-After a client creates directories/files, the user information is added into metadata.
-This user info could be retrieved in CLI and UI.
+After a client creates directories/files, the user information is added into metadata and can be retrieved in CLI and UI.

 ### NOSASL

-When `alluxio.security.authentication.type=NOSASL`, authentication is disabled.
+When `alluxio.security.authentication.type` is `NOSASL`, authentication is disabled.
 Alluxio service will ignore the user of the client and no information will be associated to the files or directories created by this user.

 ### CUSTOM

-Authentication is enabled.
-Alluxio file system can know the user accessing it, and use customized `AuthenticationProvider` to verify the user is the one he/she claims.
+When `alluxio.security.authentication.type` is `CUSTOM`, authentication is enabled.
+Alluxio clients checks `alluxio.security.authentication.custom.provider.class` which is name of a class implementing `alluxio.security.authentication.AuthenticationProvider` to retrieve the user.

 This mode is currently experimental and should only be used in tests.

 ## Authorization

-Alluxio file system implements a permissions model for directories and files, which is similar as the POSIX permission model.
+Alluxio file system implements a permissions model for directories and files similar as the POSIX permission model.

 Each file and directory is associated with: